gregorias/anki-code-highlighter/DEV.md

 ### Generating Pygment stylesheets

-In `assets/_ch-pygment-solarized.css` I keep the stylesheet for code formatted with pygments plus a few lines for general styles.
+In `assets/_gch-pygment-solarized.css` I keep the stylesheet for code formatted with Pygments plus a few lines for general styles.
 I generated the style there with `python -m tools.generatepygmentscss` with some minor adjustments by hand.

 ## Testing